 For this reason, our strategic framework includes many topics in the areas of climate change, natural resources, social compliance, human well-being, digitalization, and society - from the raw materials supplier to the customer.
-To achieve our carbon emission reduction goal, the Eppendorf Sustainability & HSE team has developed a we can implement to significantly reduce our carbon emissions of Eppendorf as a company (Scope 1 + 2 and, in part 3; see also page 3).
+To achieve our carbon emission reduction goal, the Eppendorf Sustainability & HSE team has developed a climate strategy that specifies concrete measures that we can implement to significantly reduce our carbon emissions of Eppendorf as a company (Scope 1 + 2 and, in part 3; see also page 3).